 6. Veolia sponsors the ARU Prem, whilst the Royal British Legion (RBL) sponsors the ARU Champ.
 The ARU is sponsored and supported for all playing equipment and clothing by an exclusive contract with Samurai Sportswear.

-7. The competition is open to units affiliated to the ARU, who have registered on the RFU Rugby First web page and paid the annual fee of £50, which pays for unit rugby insurance.
+7. The competition is open to units affiliated to the ARU, who are registered on the RFU Game Management System (GMS) and paid the annual fee of £50, which pays for unit rugby insurance.
 Units must agree to be bound by the RFU disciplinary procedures.
 The Committee shall have the power to impose conditions upon the membership or continued participation of any unit in the competition.
 Any unit failing to comply with such conditions shall not be entitled to enter the competitions or to continue to participate in them.

 8. The Rules of the ARU Prem & Champ are those published on the ARU web page at the time.
 They are updated usually at the beginning and end of each season.
 They can be found at: http://www.armyrugbyunion.org.uk/competition/

-9. The Chairman ARU Community, Lt Col James Cook RA and a team of league secretaries administer the ARU Community leagues.
+9. The Chairman ARU Community, Col Frazer Ross and a team of league secretaries administer the ARU Community leagues.
 The Secretary of the ARU, Mr Chris Fowke, assists them.
-The Chairman ARU Community leagues reports to the Director of Community rugby, Lt Col Jason Gunning Royal Signals.
+The Chairman ARU Community leagues reports to the Director of Community rugby, Col James Cook OBE.

 10. The Chairman has the power to amend these regulations; subject to endorsement by Director Community Rugby in writing prior to their introduction.
 Amended regulations must be published electronically on the ARU web page and all units informed by email.

-11. Their league secretaries on behalf of the Chairman run individual leagues.
+11. Their league secretaries run the individual leagues on behalf of the Chairman.
 The league secretaries will be responsible for:

 a.
 Staffing their league fixture list, keeping it up to date and informing the ARU of any changes.